Calvin named scholarships for pre-law students

 - be a member of an ethnic or racial minority or demonstrate a significant commitment to issues of diversity and inclusion

-Applications are due by April 30, 2013, and must include an official academic transcript and a personal statement of goals.
-Scholarship information and the application are available online at http://www.varnumlaw.com/diversity-and-inclusion-at-varnum/scholarships-lsat-prep-for-undergraduate-juniors/.
-More information is available at the Varnum Law website.
+Applications are due by April 30, 2014, and must include an official academic transcript and a personal statement of goals.
+Scholarship information and the application are available online at the Varnum Law website.

 Congratulations to Phanuelle Duchatelier for winning a 2011 Varnum LSAT Preparation Course Scholarship!